KhronosGroup/SPIRV-Guide/chapters/untyped_pointers.md

         OpStore %ac %uint_0
 ```

-And with that, we are done and have now turned the original SPIR-V to using untyped pointers and still have the same semantic meaning.
+And with that, we are done and have now converted the original SPIR-V to use untyped pointers and still have the same semantic meaning.

 > Final SPIR-V https://godbolt.org/z/1n9bffq4d